RAMINCNZ/webtrees-oauth2-client/README.md

     + **Joomla_clientId**='...' (value shown in Joomla, like described above)
     + **Joomla_clientSecret**='...' (value shown in Joomla, like described above)
     + **Joomla_urlAuthorize**='JOOMLA_BASE_URL/index.php' (JOOMLA_BASE_URL from your Joomla installation, e.g. 'https://mysite.net/joomla')

-## Installation
-+ Download the [latest release](https://github.com/Jefferson49/webtrees-oauth2-client/releases/latest) of the module
-+ Copy the folder "oauth2_client" into the "module_v4" folder of your webtrees installation
-+ Check if the module is activated in the control panel:
-  + Login to webtrees as an administrator
-	+ Go to "Control Panel/All Modules", and find the module called "ExtendedImportExport"
-	+ Check if it has a tick for "Enabled"

 ## Webtrees Version
 The module was developed and tested with [webtrees 2.1.20](https://webtrees.net/download), but should also run with any other 2.1 version.